its-Annika/orthographicComplexity/readme.md

 prereq: have 7,500 (word,pronunciation) pairs of your chosen language.

-This code was intended to run on a multilingal data set.
+This code was intended to run on a multilingual data set.
 Alterations have been made to make it run on one data set at a time.

 Virtual Enviornment